 Applications for the Twelve College Exchange Program are due February 1st (for the following academic year).

 The Twelve College Exchange Program gives qualified students the opportunity to apply to spend a year or a semester at one of the other participating institutions.
 It is a residential exchange and all students are expected to live on campus and to observe the social and academic regulations of the host institution.
+You cannot be considered for transfer to the other college after participating in the exchange.

 The Exchange program has been designed to facilitate student mobility while minimizing the red tape required.
 Its continued success depends on each applicant's cooperation in meeting the deadlines and regulations set by the member schools.
 Students who have questions about the Exchange are requested to contact Mount Holyoke’s Twelve College Exchange Coordinator, not the host institution (see Contact Information at bottom of page).